 I replied, “No, hadn’t heard.
 How did you hear about it?
 A CERT advisory?”

 Brian: “No, just another mailing list I’m on.
 This advisory is a mess.
 Where I saw it was actually someone just saying how great it was that OpenBSD’s implementation wasn’t affected.
 We still haven’t got a notice from CERT or any of the many vendor lists we’re on despite many of those vendors being affected.”

 Meanwhile, the news organizations, in their haste to scoop the incident, were consistent in their stellar job of spreading confusion and alarm.
-Several articles appeared, e.g., here and here, from various news sites all specifically claiming that exploits were in the wild and were being used to compromise production servers.
+Several articles appeared, e.g., “Serious NTP security holes have appeared here…” and “Exploits Circulating for Remote Code Execution…”, from various news sites all specifically claiming that exploits were in the wild and were being used to compromise production servers.
 The articles have no references to back up that claim, but that’s par for the course.

 Of note, there was no mention anywhere of whether it was just NTP servers affected or NTP clients as well.